consensus-shipyard/mir/pkg/blockchain/README.md

-# Longest-Chain Consensus
+# Blockchain System

-Longest-Chain Consensus is a modular implementation of a longest-chain consensus protocol modeling proof-of-work.
+This "Blockchain System" is a modular implementation of a longest-chain consensus protocol modeling proof-of-work.

 The goal of this system is to provide a simple modular blockchain run on a fixed set of nodes.